-211 SR 910.13 212 SR 916.404.1
+211 SR 916.404.1

-- a. as regards livestock arriving at the holding: origin and date of arrival, conversion period, identification mark, veterinary record; - b. as regards livestock leaving the holding: age, number of head, weight in case of slaughter, identification mark and destination; - c. details of any animals lost and reasons therefor; - d. as regards feed: type, including feed supplements, proportions of various ingredients of rations and periods of access to free-range areas, periods of transhumance where restrictions apply; - e. treatment book in accordance with Article 16d paragraph4.
+- as regards livestock leaving the holding: age, number of head, weight in case of slaughter, identification mark and destination; - c. details of any animals lost and reasons therefor; - as regards feed: type, including feed supplements, proportions of various ingredients of rations and periods of access to free-range areas, periods of transhumance where restrictions apply; - e. treatment book in accordance with Article 16d paragraph4.